FrankKai/musk-clone/README.md

 - source mainly supports the two most common types, object types and array types, and supports deep nesting
 - Converts only the basic types string, number, boolean, the rest return the original value with the new memory address
 - Support repeat, return multiple musk-clone objects in batches
+- Supports ignoring some keys of mock objects

 ## Install
 ```